 10 CEO & COO Expectations from HR Reporting

-- Know The Pulse - be confident and credible with the topline company metrics on organizational and employee health (understaffed, overstaffed, engaged, turning over, etc).
+- Know The Pulse - be confident and credible with the topline company metrics on organizational and employee health (understaffed, overstaffed, engaged, turning over, diversity, equity, etc).

 - Be Impartial - start with unbiased facts and uncover both areas of strength and opportunity.
 Then move into understanding context or underlying conditions in topics that matter.